songwutmee/GlobalGameJam2026/README.md

 ### Team & Event
 This project was a collaborative effort by a team of 7 passionate creators during a 48-hour jam session at Game Dev hub:
-- **Programmer (Me):** Responsible for the technical architecture, MIDI-to-JSON pipeline, and core rhythm systems.
+- **Programmer (Songwut&Pongkun):** Responsible for the technical architecture, MIDI-to-JSON pipeline, and core rhythm systems.
 - **Artists & Designers:** Handled the 3D assets, environmental storytelling, and mask designs.
 We worked closely onsite to make sure the visual feedback matched the music perfectly.

 ## Play the Game